Danteday/ComfyUI-NoteManage/README.md

 -   🌍 **Global Import/Export:** Manage notes for the *entire* workflow, including an intelligent import mapping feature.
 -   🧩 **Broad Compatibility:** Designed to work with many types of ComfyUI nodes.
 ## Installation
+Automatically:
+Go to Comfyui manager, select "Custom Nodes Manager" and enter NoteManager in the search

 Manually:
 Clone this repo to ComfyUI/custom_nodes

 ## Usage